Lewis Page Mercier: Chronology

 In 1865 Lewis Mercier suddenly found it necessary to borrow £250 secured by a bond from Lord Leigh of Stoneleigh (Warwickshire), the wealthiest landowner in England, at the rate of 12% per annum.
 (Lord Leigh had appointed him Provincial Grand Chaplain to the Freemasons, Warwickshire in 1852.)
 By 1870, in ill health and unable to repay his debt when it came due, he was forced to seek extra funds by offering to perform translating tasks for the publishers Sampson Low, Marston, Searle, and Rivington, who were in the process of printing a religious book of his.

 In 1871, Sampson Low acquired the English rights to several of Jules Verne's books.
 For this project the firm assigned the translating duties to Mercier and chose Twenty Thousand Leagues under the Seas as the first volume to appear, which it did in November 1872.

 As a translator of Verne's newly popular fiction, Mercier offered one advantage to Sampson Low: speed.
 A linguist of sorts, conversant with older French dialects, possibly fluent in multiple languages, he worked in his spare time with his assistant Eleanor Elizabeth King (1838 — ??) to translate three Verne novels in little over a year, enabling Sampson Low to come out with new Verne books for the Christmas trade in 1872 and 1873.
 Mercier's shaky grasp of contemporary French idioms and limited knowledge of his era's science and technology led him into many foolish translating errors.
 He has also been criticized by British and American scholars for his stilted prose and for the many cuts and omitted details that blemish his translations.
 In view of his desperate financial situation it has been conjectured that the deletions could have been dictated by his editors at Sampson Low; however no hard evidence has been found to support this surmise.
 It is equally likely that he worked fast simply to get paid fast.

 Mercier was forced to resign his position at the Foundling Hospital by the Governing Board in early 1873 after troubles arose over his supervision of the schools, and he died on Tuesday, 2 November 1875, the date his semi-annual payment of £15 to Lord Leigh was due.

+His widow, Anna Margaret, died in Oxford on 5 February 1903, aged 84.